admc/wd/README.md

 ### Starting the promise chain

-The `browser` and `element` object are not themselves promises (cause that would lead to chaos).
-If you need to start the chain straight from the browser, you may use:
+The `browser` and `element` object are not themselves promises (cause that would lead to chaos), so you cannot call Q core methods on them.
+However you may call one of the method below to initiate the promise
+chain:

 - `browser.chain()`
 - `browser.noop()`